 |Customer call support Sunday part day||No|

 Overall it is a mixed offering from Plus500.
 The breadth and depth of different tradable markets is very impressive, as is the 24/7 customer support, via email, live chat and WhatsApp.
-Although the web based and mobile platform options are relatively basic, they are extremely user-friendly and would certainly be enough for any beginner or even intermediate level trader, with a large number of technical analysis tools, plus customisable alerts.
+Although the web based and mobile platform options are relatively basic, they are extremely user-friendly, with a large number of technical analysis tools, plus customisable alerts.

 However, the educational content is far from adequate given the standing of Plus500 and would be disappointing for a novice trader.
 Also, more advanced technical traders would probably want more from the trading platform, whilst the research area is lacking any depth.

-As an whole package, we believe that the ease of use, 24/7 customer support and high level of regulation (and trust) makes Plus500 a strong contender for many beginner and intermediate-level traders.
+As an whole package, we believe that the ease of use, 24/7 customer support and high level of regulation (and trust) makes Plus500 a strong contender for traders.